This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Using the slow cooker for this easy beef dish allows us to purchase a leaner and less expensive cut of beef because we are cooking it low and slow until it melts in your mouth.

-How to Serve Beef Tips:
+What to Serve with Beef Tips

 - Don’t forget the slow cooker beef gravy!

-- Slow Cooker Mississippi Pot Roast
+- Slow Cooker Lasagna

 - Slow Cooker Short Ribs